 What the Ford Expedition Gets Right

 Now that the super-sized Excursion is gone, the Expedition is Ford's largest SUV -- and its sole model that continues to use rugged body-on-frame design.
-The Expedition is powered by a 5.4-liter Triton V8 with 310 horsepower and 365 pound-feet of torque through a six-speed automatic, and can be ordered with rear-wheel or Control Trac four-wheel drive.
+The Expedition wears mildly freshened sheetmetal and the interior gets a more refined, modern look.

 What the Chevrolet Tahoe Gets Right